Heathrow Terminal 2

-Heathrow Terminal 2, also known as The Queen's Terminal, is an airport terminal at Heathrow Airport, the main airport serving London, United Kingdom.
+Heathrow Terminal 2, also known as The Queen's Terminal (after Elizabeth II) is a passenger terminal at Heathrow Airport, the largest airport serving London, United Kingdom.
 The new development was originally named Heathrow East Terminal, and occupies the sites where the previous Terminal 2 and the Queens Building stood.
 It was designed by Luis Vidal + Architects and opened on 4 June 2014.
 The original Terminal 2 opened in 1955 as the first terminal at Heathrow, named the Europa Building.
-When Terminal 1 was built in May 1969, the Europa Building was renamed Terminal 2 to not cause any confusion.
+When Terminal 1 was built in May 1969, the Europa Building was renamed Terminal 2 to avoid confusion.

 Terminal 1 closed to passengers on 30 June 2015, although as Terminal 1's baggage system is used by Terminal 2, part of it will remain operational.
 Terminal 1 is due to be demolished, allowing for Terminal 2 to be extended at an as yet undisclosed date.
 In 2015, Terminal 2 handled 16.7 million passengers on 116,861 flights and 22.5% of the airport's passengers on 25.2% of its flights with an average of 130 passengers per flight.